gmac/professional-javascript/part1_basics/intro_to_javascript.md

 **AND**

-The `&&` ("And") operator combines multiple assessment clauses.
-Clauses may be wrapped in parenthesis to group them.
-The `&&` operator requires that all clauses be truthy for the full expression to be truthy:
+The `&&` ("And") operator combines multiple assessments.
+Assessments may be wrapped in parenthesis to group them.
+The `&&` operator requires that all assessments be truthy for the full expression to be truthy:

 ```javascript
 var orders = ['Banana Sandwich'];